mmmaly/chcemvediet/README.md

 	$ cd chcemvediet
 	$ python setup.py

-In configuration script `configure.py` select one of the online development server modes or the production server mode.
+In the configuration script select one of the online development server modes or the production server mode.
 Online development server modes have enabled some debug options that can be usefull during pre-alpha testing.
 In addition to questions asked in local development mode, the script will ask you to enter your database credentails.

 ### 2.3.
 Apache Configuration